DerGuru/The-Resonant/New Chapters/Part2/P2-06_First_Lessons_with_Elyra.md

 She set the bowls on the floor, evenly spaced.
 "Each of these has a different harmonic signature.
 Tell me which one is closest to your natural frequency."

-Jason reached out, feeling each bowl.
+Jason reached out, sensing each bowl.
 They all felt... similar.
 Ceramic.
 Hollow.
 Stable.

 "I can't tell," he admitted.